apexrl/QSnakeGame/README.md

 # QSnakeGame
 Snake game RL environment for Ubiquant competition 2022.

-We provide a gym-like interface for training RL agent.
+We provide a gym-like interface for training RL agents.

+Our state and reward design can be found in `ref/final_ai.py`.

+Do not move the snake out of the map, such behaviors may cause the game error.

 ## Install dependency